-You will find these contained in Carefree’s European Driver’s Handbook.
+Full information on this is available in our European Driver’s Handbook.
 Please be aware of the lower limits for vehicles or unit combinations over 3.5t on French roads.

 Most countries that charge motorway tolls at booths or by pre-purchase windscreen sticker.
 In Austria motorway and expressway tolls are compulsory with prepurchase windscreen stickers.
 With vehicles over 3.5 tonnes the tolls are collected electronically by means of a small GO-Box affixed to the windscreen which are widely available from sales centres in

 Austria and neighbouring countries close to the borders.
 Users of the system can pay the tolls via an account similar to a credit card account or by a method of prepayment credits.
-Please see Carefree’s European Driver’s Handbook for more information.
+More information is available in our European Driver’s Handbook.

 Low Emission Zones

 In Germany over 40 cities have Low Emission Zones in which vehicles not displaying a Pollution Badge (Umwelt Plakette) may be fined €40.
 Badges are valid for the life of the vehicle throughout Germany.
 For non-German registered vehicles, classification depends on the vehicle type, its registration date and whether it runs on petrol or diesel.

 The badge can cost from €29.90 and can be bought either online or from a wide range of outlets including repair centres, car dealers, MOT (Tüv) stations and vehicle licensing offices.
 A vehicle registration document (V5) is required and the vehicle itself.

 High visibility reflective jackets must be carried in vehicles in France, Spain, Slovakia, Italy, Croatia, Belgium and Austria.
 This must be worn by anyone who gets out of a vehicle on the carriageway or at the side of the road outside of built-up areas.